jmaggio14/imagepypelines/README.md

 ## chaining multiple pipelines together

-# Imaging Science Convenience functions
+# Imaging Science Convenience Functions
 ## Getting Standard Test Imagery
 `imsciutils` contains helper functions to quickly retrieve imagery that are frequently used as benchmarks in the Imaging Science community